 - Place a large glass or metal pan inside another larger bowl filled with ice.
 Add the whipping cream and vanilla bean paste to the bowl set inside the ice bath.
 Set aside.

 - Process the ice cream according to the manufacturer directions for your ice cream maker.
-Once processed, scoop the ice cream into a freezer safe container, layering the ice cream with the remaining apple cider syrup.
-Alternately, freeze the ice cream without layering with the syrup, but serve with a drizzle of syrup to taste.
+Once frozen scoop the ice cream into a freezer safe container, layering the ice cream with the remaining apple cider syrup.
+Another option is to freeze the ice cream without layering with syrup, but serve with a drizzle of syrup to taste.
 Freeze the container for several hours or overnight before serving.